rreben/DevCycleSim/README.md

 ### Modelling tasks and user stories

+The most basic element in the simulation is a task.
+To keep things simple a task always takes one day and only one person can work on a task for that day.

 ![The most basic element in the simulation is the task](images/This_is_a_task.png)

+There are various types of tasks.
+These tasks belong to phases and can only be worked on the given phase.

 ![There are various types of tasks.
 These tasks belong to phases and can only be worked on the given phase](images/Types_of_tasks.png)

+In the simulation we will focus on user stories and there progress through the Software-Development Live Cycle.
+User stories are modeled as a sequence of tasks.

 ![User stories are a sequence of tasks](images/User_story.png)

+User stories can be of various sizes.
+The relation of effort between the different phase can vary between different user stories.

 ![User stories can be of various sizes and relation between phases](images/Big_user_story.png)

+User stories can be completed by completing each task in the given sequence specified for the given use story.

 ![A user story has to be worked on according to the sequence of tasks.
 A given task has to be worked on in the proper process step or process hase.](images/Task_by_task.png)

 ### Modelling errors and rework

+We do not simuate errors, instead we model the rework necessary to fix the errors.

 ![We do not simuate errors, instead we model the rework necessary to fix the errors](images/Rework.png)

 ### Modelling the software development process

+We simulate the software development life cycle (SDLC for short) as a sequence of process step.
+Each process step represents a phase in the SDLC and  can on the specific tasks in each user story.
+We can think of the process steps like machines in a factory.
+The parts in a factory are like the user stories in the SDLC.
+Like parts in a factory the user stories flow through the different process steps.

 ![Work from backlog to finished features in production](images/The_software_development_process.png)

+The number of ressources for each step are limited and specified for the szenario in the simulation.
+The number of ressources caps the number of user stories that can be worked on at the given simulation day.

 ![The actual work is done in each process step / phase](images/Process_step.png)